 PLA (Polylactic Acid) is one of the most commonly used 3D printing materials.
 You often get a spool of it when you buy a new printer.
 PLA is normally the first filament used by beginners to 3D printing, as it is expected to have relatively predictable results.
 However, the quality of PLA may vary depending on the manufacturer.
-Even filaments from the same manufacturer but of different colour may have different printing properties.
+Even filaments from the same manufacturer but of different colors may have different printing properties.
 Click on picture to zoom

 Cheap PLA from eBay

 What is most surprising here is that the price does not reflect the quality.
 Some lesser-known producers offer a decent quality but cheaper filament.
 Often “no-brand” PLA found on eBay produces very satisfactory results.
 Our 3D Printing Guardian project, a themed wall-mounted spool holder, came out brilliantly using light blue PLA.

 Buying filament from eBay can be a good money saver, but there is a catch.
 A seller may run out of a particular color and it can be hard to find the matching shade to continue a project.
 Occasionally, the item delivered does not match the advertised product.
 Looking for a specific shade of blue accidentally spurred quite a collection of blues.

 On the other hand, the availability of so many colors makes PLA the most frequently used 3D printing material.
 It is fun to experiment with different colors, even creating multicolored objects on a desktop 3D printer at home.

 The material properties are extremely important, especially when just learning how to 3D print.
 The faulty parts in your print can be caused not only by wrong slicer settings or poor performance of a 3D printer.
 Material type is a big factor here as well.
 For beginners in 3D printing, it is not recommended to switch to other types of material until you are confident with PLA.
 It also sticks to the printing bed better than ABS.